Antitumor agent, proteinutyrosine kinase inhibitor

 Indications

-– Newly diagnosed Philadelphia chromosome positive (Ph+)
+– First detected positive for the Philadelphia chromosome (Ph+)

-– newly diagnosed Philadelphia chromosome-positive (Ph+) acute lymphoblastic leukemia (ALL) in adult patients in combination with chemotherapy;
+– newly diagnosed Philadelphia chromosome positive (Ph+) acute lymphoblastic leukemia (ALL) in adult patients in combination with chemotherapy;

 – relapsed or refractory Ph+ ALL in adult patients as monotherapy;